n-roz/13-fantastic-umbrellas/README.md

-# E-commerce Back End Starter Code
+# Object-Relational Mapping (ORM) Challenge: E-commerce Back End

 ## Description

 This project is to build the back end for an online commerce store.
-We will use the Express.js API and use it with Sequelize to interact with a MySQL database.
+I used the Express.js API and with Sequelize to interact with a MySQL database.

 ## User Story
 ```